shuhei/dotfiles/README.md

 ./dotfiles/init.sh
 ```

-Check `alacritty/base.yml` and install the fonts that are used in the configuration.
+Check `alacritty/base.yml` and install the fonts used in the configuration.

 ## Color scheme